The Best Sleep Trackers – Counting Z’s and More

 Improving the Quality of Your Rest

-Sleep trackers can help to encourage good sleeping behaviour by helping you take a look at how much sleep you’re getting and comparing that with how you feel when you wake up.
+Sleep trackers can help to encourage good sleeping behavior by helping you take a look at how much sleep you’re getting and comparing that with how you feel when you wake up.

-Knowing how you’re sleeping at night can be a huge first step toward improving the quality of your shut-eye and, by extension, your demeanour and your overall physical health.
+Knowing how you’re sleeping at night can be a huge first step toward improving the quality of your shut-eye and, by extension, your demeanor and your overall physical health.